 24-26 October 2016

-mLearn 2016: We are pleased to announce that UTS will be hosting the 15th World Conference on Mobile and Contextual Learning. mLearn is the premier mobile learning conference in the world and the official conference of the International Association for Mobile Learning.
-There will be a special session solely for anzMLearn members on the last day of the conference: Wednesday 26th October.
-This will include our famous Best Project Award, opportunities for collaboration and a dinner that evening for anzMLearn members to continue the conversation (dinner at participants expense).
-This will take the place of our normal annual workshop.
+mLearn 2016: We are pleased to announce that UTS is hosting the 15th World Conference on Mobile and Contextual Learning. mLearn is the premier mobile learning conference in the world and the official conference of the International Association for Mobile Learning.
+There is a special session solely for anzMLearn members on the last day of the conference: Wednesday 26th October.
+This will include our famous Best Project Award, restructuring of the organization, opportunities for collaboration and drinks and a dinner that evening for anzMLearn members to continue the conversation (drinks and dinner at participants expense).
+This takes the place of our normal annual workshop.
 We hope you will join us for this special event.
 See the conference website for full details of the conference: http://www.mlearn2016.com.